nintexplatform/nwc-solution-starter/README.md

 - NOT from /dist
 - This is to allow for cross-support with SP2016.

+## Add to Site ;

+##### Add An App
+- Within a site collection, choose "Add An App"
+- WebPart will now be available in the gallery
+- Add the WebPart to a [modern] page - and update the properties/settings

 ## Deployment - to SPO (only) ;

 - If you are using SharePoint Online (only), then you can update to the newest/latest SPFX